How To Wire A Les Paul

 Les Paul wiring

-Let’s take a look at this Gibson Les Paul wiring diagram, so you can use it as a reference when installing new pickups or changing an old component.
+Let’s take a look at how to wire a Les Paul.
+You can this wiring diagram as a reference when installing new pickups or changing an old component.
 There are many different brands of pickups you can install into your guitar, and once you know the pickup’s wiring code, the rest of the installation is the same.

 Gibson Les Paul Wiring Code

 The wiring code refers to the four colored wires and one bare wire that most humbuckers have.
-You need to know which color is the HOT, which two colors are tied together and taped off, and which color you connect to the bare wire to create the GROUND.
+In the control cavity, you need to know which color is the HOT, which two colors are tied together and taped off, and which color you connect to the bare wire to create the GROUND.
 There are many different brands of humbucker that you can install, and many of them will use a unique wiring scheme.
 You will need to check your pickup’s documentation to get the wiring code.

 The most important thing is to find the HOT and the GROUND so we can install it, as we see in Example 1.